graphistry/graphistry-cli/docs/configure.md

 Administrators can add users, specify passwords, TLS/SSL, persist data across sessions, connect to databases, specify ontologies, and more.

-For a list of many investigation-oriented options, see their [settings reference page](configure-investigation.md).
+* For a list of many investigation-oriented options, see their [settings reference page](configure-investigation.md).

+* See [update, backup, & migration instructions](update-backup-migrate.md) for preserving configurations and  data across installations.

 ## Add your team and provide API keys